What is gambling?

 9. You think you are going to win

-Many people who gamble think they can win back the money they have lost.
-They therefore continue to gamble, often losing even more money.
+Many people who gamble think they can win back their losses.
+That is why they continue gambling, which often leads to losing even more money.
 They may also lose friends and family.

 10. Your family or children may suffer